-- Under the FCC's "public file" requirement, certain records must be maintained and made available for inspection by cable systems (47 CFR §§ 76.1700 - 1717).
+- Under the FCC's "public file" requirement, certain records must be maintained and made available for inspection by cable systems (47 CFR §§ 76.1700 1717).
 We recommend that cable operators periodically review their compliance with FCC public file requirements.
 Information required to be kept in the public file may include:

 - Political file

 - Equal employment opportunity

 - Commercial records on children's programming

 - Proof-of-performance test data

 - Performance tests

 - Signal leakage logs and repair records

 - Leased access

-- Principal headend

 - Availability of signals

 - Operator interests in video programming

 - EAS tests and activation

 - Complaint resolution

 - FCC rules and regulations

 - Sponsorship identification

-- Compliance with technical standards
+- Compliance with technical standards14

+- As of June 24, 2016 cable systems with 1,000 or more subscribers must place their new public inspection file documents in the Commissionhosted online public file database.
+As of December 24, 2016, cable